Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 -   Setting the display for the camera preview

     You can preview images in real time with the `StartPreview()` method of the `Tizen.Multimedia.Camera` class.
-The feature provides:
+    Camera provides support for the following features:

-    -   Support for several pixel formats, such as NV12, NV12T, NV16, NV21, YUYV, UYVY, YUV420P, I420, Yv12, Rgb565, Rgb888, Rgba, Argb, Jpeg, H264 and Invz
+    -   Pixel formats, such as NV12, NV12T, NV16, NV21, YUYV, UYVY, YUV420P, I420, Yv12, Rgb565, Rgb888, Rgba, Argb, Jpeg, H264 and Invz
     -   Preview at the frame rate, which you can set by `PreviewFps` property.
     -   Rotation and flip of the preview